koyuspace/social-app/docs/build.md

 ## Running the Backend Locally

-This is NOT required for app development but if you also want to develop the Bluesky *backend* locally too, you'll need this.
+This is NOT required for app development but if you also want to develop the koyu.space *backend* locally too, you'll need this.

 - Start the dev servers
   - `git clone git@github.com:bluesky-social/atproto.git`